JLuna18/HarborFreightLogin/README.md

 Created a simple framework that focuses on the Harbor Freight login page.
-(User must have chrome driver exe in downloads folder OR update filepath in BaseTest.java line 47.)
+(User must have chromedriver.exe in downloads folder OR update filepath in BaseTest.java line 47.)

+note: chromedriver.exe that I used can be downloaded by pasting this url in browser and then moving .exe from the zip to the downloads folder: https://edgedl.me.gvt1.com/edgedl/chrome/chrome-for-testing/120.0.6099.109/win64/chromedriver-win64.zip

 Users can kick off the test by right clicking 'testng.xml', and selecting run.